Circular permutation in proteins: Transhydrogenases

 Transhydrogenases in various organisms can be found in three different domain arrangements.
 In cattle, the three domains are arranged sequentially.
 In the bacteria E. coli, Rb. capsulatus, and R. rubrum, the transhydrogenase consists of two or three subunits.
 Finally, transhydrogenase from the protist E. tenella consists of a single subunit that is circularly permuted relative to cattle transhydrogenase.

 An example for the fission and fusion mechanism can be found in nicotinamide nucleotide transhydrogenases.
 These are membrane-bound enzymes that catalyze the transfer of a hydride ion between NAD(H) and NADP(H) in a reaction that is coupled to transmembrane proton translocation.
 They consist of three major functional units (I, II, and III) that can be found in different arrangement in bacteria, protozoa, and higher eukaryotes.
 Phylogenetic analysis suggests that the three groups of domain arrangements were acquired and fused independently.

 Other processes that can lead to circular permutations

+Restriction-modification

+Restriction-modification systems are part of the prokaryotic defense against foreign genetic elements; they work by cutting the foreign elements apart.
+But when a restriction enzyme encoded on an invading plasmid cuts a piece of host DNA, the host repairs its genome.
+If this repair is done in the wrong order, circular permutation can occur.
+This has been persuasively demonstrated for bacterial methyltransferases but many other proposed examples occur.

 Post-translational modification

-The two evolutionary models mentioned above describe ways in which genes may be circularly permuted, resulting in a circularly permuted mRNA after transcription.
+The evolutionary models mentioned above describe ways in which genes may be circularly permuted, resulting in a circularly permuted mRNA after transcription.
 Proteins can also be circularly permuted via post-translational modification, without permuting the underlying gene.
-Circular permutations can happen spontaneously through autocatalysis, as in the case of concanavalin A. Alternately, permutation may require restriction enzymes and ligases.
+Circular permutations can happen spontaneously through autocatalysis, as in the case of concanavalin A. This can also be done in the lab using a protease and a peptide ligase to gain modified proteins.